 These properties have the potential to be incredible investments!
 For one, many banks are looking to get these condos and homes off their backs.
 This affords you the opportunity to snag a property in Myrtle Beach (potentially) under market value!
 And if you are to do any repairs or upgrades, this will make the condo or home worth more if you ever decide to sell it in the future: cha-ching!
 And with the secret of Myrtle Beach out, the area has become such a desirable location for residents and visitors, and you should therefore not have much trouble finding an eager buyer who wants to enjoy the many benefits South Carolina has to offer.

 On that topic, bank-owned houses and condos can also be a great investment property.
 Buyers can potentially purchase the property at a lower price, making the barrier to entry in the investment property market fairly low.
-And again, with Myrtle Beach being such a desirable location within the country (what, with incredible beaches, weather, shopping, dining, entertainment….
-Okay we will stop bragging now) you will always have someone interested in renting the property – whether it be a full time rental or more sporadic with out of town visitors.
-Either way, bank owned condos and homes have the potential to become incredible investment properties for those interested.
+And again, with Myrtle Beach is such a desirable location within the country (what, with incredible beaches, weather, shopping, dining, entertainment….
+Okay we will stop bragging now) you will always have someone interested in renting the property – whether it be a full-time rental or more sporadic with out of town visitors.
+Either way, bank-owned condos, and homes have the potential to become incredible investment properties for those interested.

 Another benefit to a bank-owned property is the potential to customize the home or condo to your taste and preference if you plan on doing any repairs or upgrades to the property.
 Since some of these properties need a little tender loving care, you are able to pick out things such as paint color, finishes, flooring and window treatments.
 It gives you an excuse to make the home your perfect sanctuary and have things just the way you want them.
 And while some people may only see a hefty price tag with these improvements, we tend to look at the glass half full and think of it as a terrific opportunity.
 Also, you probably were able to get the condo or home at a lower price which leaves some funds to put towards these projects.
 It truly is a win-win!